Danielskry/Awesome-RAG/README.md

 ### Search metrics

-These metrics play a crucial role in evaluating how effectively RAG systems match and integrate external documents or data sources to enhance the context and accuracy of generated outputs.
+These metrics can be used in evaluating how effectively RAG systems match and integrate external documents or data sources.

 - [Euclidean Distance](https://en.wikipedia.org/wiki/Euclidean_distance)
   - Measure of distance between vectors in Euclidean space.